mufeed-kodi/isekai_store/README.md

 - Add/remove items from the cart
 - Checkout process
 - User authentication (Register/Login/Logout)
+## Customer Account:  username: "mufeed" - password: "fido"
+## YOU ARE FREE TO REGISTER NEW ACCOUNTS THROUGH THE REGISTER PAGE
 ### Admin Side
 - Secure admin login
 - Manage products (add, edit, delete)
 - Manage orders and update delivery status
 - Assign and manage delivery agents (via calls)
 - View sales analytics (future update)

 ## Important Note: To access the admin side you must access it through this URL "http://isekai-store/isekai_store-main/admin/admin_login.php"
 ## Admin Account:  username: "fido" - password: "alyosha"
 ## To add a new admin you must open the register_admin.php in a text editor and edit the username and password then execute the code. ##